honeycombio/refinery/config.md

 MaxAlloc is the maximum number of bytes that should be allocated by the Collector.

-If set, then this must be a memory size and `Collections.AvailableMemory` must not be defined to avoid unclear configuration.
+If set, then this must be a memory size.
 64-bit values are supported.
 Sizes with standard unit suffixes (`MB`, `GiB`, etc) and Kubernetes units (`M`, `Gi`, etc) are also supported.
 See `MaxMemory` for more details.
+If set, `Collections.AvailableMemory` must not be defined.

 - Eligible for live reload.
 - Type: `memorysize`